UnlyEd/next-right-now/docs/getting-started/pick-variant.md

 You can get metadata at `/api/status` on any demo, because all variants provide this API (even those that aren't tagged with `ssr`)

 **Quick reminders**:
+- The rendering mode (SSR/SSG) only affect how `pages` are served, it doesn't affect the API.
 - All `/api/*` endpoints are serverless functions, running under AWS Lambda
-- Even when the build configuration doesn't use SSR, because Next.js allows a hybrid design, it stills allows some page to be served from a server
+- Next.js allows a hybrid design, thus allowing a per-page rendering mode (SSG or SSR)
-    - All API endpoints are obviously always served by an actual server, they're not affected by SSG configuration, for instance.
-    - When pages don't use SSR, it only affects `/pages`, not the api endpoints themselves
 - The [database schema structure](../reference/demo-database-structure) is the same for all variants

 > We don't have examples using SSG at this time, but it is planned soon, don't hesitate to contribute!